PRISBteam/Plastic-Slip-Simulator/README.md

 This module defines the *MHalgorithm* class used to compute the energy minimisation of a system of plastic slips in an FCC complex, using the data output by **dccstructure** and restructured by **cellcomplex.py**.
 Using the *Cochain* class defined in **cochain.py**, slips are mathematically defined as vector-valued 2-cochains.

+### get_alphas_discriminatory.py

+This script was used to find the dependency of the self-energy of microslips on the rotation of the applied stress tensor, specifically in the case of uniaxial tension in the z direction rotating about the x axis.
+It is called 'discriminatory' because it discriminates between the slip systems.

+### run_range_with_meanfield.py

+This module employs the *MHalgorithm* class from **metrohast_sum.py** and runs several simulations (i.e. iterations) in parallel for a range of values of the applied stress magnitude.
+It can be run from a terminal/command line.

+### run_lambda_range.py

+This module employs the *MHalgorithm* class from **metrohast_sum.py** and runs several simulations (i.e. iterations) in parallel for a range of values of the mean-field coupling parameter.
+It can be run from a terminal/command line.

 ## Acknowledgements

 This code has been created as a part of the EPSRC funded projects EP/V022687/1 _“Patterns recognition inside shear bands: tailoring microstructure against localisation”_ (PRISB).